Google sign-in¶

-The purpose of this guide is to help game makers use Google Sign-In with the Beamable Accounts feature.
+The purpose of this guide is to help game makers use Google Sign-In with the Beamable Accounts service.

 Google Play Game Services